PedroTelesFCUP/Beam_weaver/README.md

 D_{\mathrm{KL}}(\mathbf{p}\Vert\mathbf{q}).
 ```

-Each active head is trained against Beam Spinner targets, represented
-by empirical bin frequencies for a condition group or by a one-hot
-vector for an individual event.
-The set $\mathcal{G}_h$ contains only
-the targets for which head $h$ is active; inactive heads therefore
-do not contribute to the corresponding training loss.
+The set $\mathcal{G}_h$ contains only the targets for which head $h$ is active; inactive heads therefore do not contribute to the corresponding training loss.

-At the event level, taking the negative logarithm of the factorized
-event probability produces a sum over active heads.
-With fixed
+At the event level, taking the negative logarithm of the factorized event probability produces a sum over active heads, this provides a very convenient framework as it allows each head to be trained separatelt.
+For a fixed target distribution, its entropy does not depend on the model parameters, so minimizing cross-entropy also minimizes KL divergence [1].
-targets and conditioning inputs, the heads can be trained separately
-because their parameter sets are disjoint.
-For a fixed target
-distribution, its entropy does not depend on the model parameters,
-so minimizing cross-entropy also minimizes KL divergence [1].

 | Symbol | Meaning |
 | :--- | :--- |